UP-DevOps-Class-Org/Local-Deploy-Using-Vagrant/README.md

 ### VM SETUP
  1. Clone source code.
  2. Cd into the repository.
- 3. Switch to the local-setup branch.
- 4. cd into vagrant/Manual_provisioning

-Bring up vm’s
+Bring up vm’s run cmd below

     $ vagrant up

 ***NOTE***: Bringing up all the vm’s may take a long time based on various factors.
 If vm setup stops in the middle run “vagrant up” command again.
-INFO: All the vm’s hostname and /etc/hosts file entries will be automatically updated
+***INFO***: All the vm’s hostname and /etc/hosts file entries will be automatically updated

 ![image](https://user-images.githubusercontent.com/34917417/222372757-2b0ac3f7-01ab-4135-9204-10a9089c0188.png)